Guidance on tracking young people

 The measures are based on participation in education employment or training in all of the first two terms (defined as October to March) of the year after the young person left KS4 or took A level or other level 3 qualifications.

-They currently have experimental status, but the KS4 measure is published alongside other headline performance data, on the DfE website - the Main Text document is provides guidance on the destination measure.
+They currently have experimental status, but the KS4 measure is published alongside other headline performance data, on the DfE website - the Destinations of Key Stage 4 and Key Stage 5 students document provides guidance on the destination measure.
 The KS5 measures is expected to become a post-16 accountability measure in 2016.

 What we use this information for